lesommer/lesommer.github.io/publications.md

 Pdf reprints of my papers are available [here](https://cloud.univ-grenoble-alpes.fr/index.php/s/DfycDwGsbqobW92).
 Bibtex references can be obtained with [doi2bib](https://www.doi2bib.org/).

 ## Papers in preparation
+ 1. Contreras et al. Online performance of a machine learning parameterization of ocean mixed layer eddies.
+In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. Barge A. et al. Eophis: a high performance library for deploying machine learning components in Earth-System models.
 In preparation for *Geophysical Model Development*.
  1. Le Roux E. et al. Equation discovery for climate impact: symbolic regression to emulate regional impact indicators for unseen climate scenarios.
 In preparation for *Geophysical Model Development*.
  1. El Aouni A. et al. Machine learning predictions of the probability of presence of objects lost at sea.
 In preparation for the *Journal of Operationnal Oceanography*.
  1. Serazin et al. Scales of baroclinic instability in a submesoscale-rich simulation of the North Atlantic ocean.
 In preparation for *Geophysical Researh Letters*.

 ## Submitted papers and papers in revision
+ 1. Botvynko et al. Neural ocean forecasting from sparse satellite-derived observations: a case-study for SSH dynamics and altimetry data.
+Submitted to *Environmental Data Science*.
  1. Bertrand V. et al. A Robust Variational Framework for Cyclogeostrophic Ocean Surface Current Retrieval.
 Submitted to *Geophysical Model Development*, preprint doi:[10.5194/egusphere-2025-4172](https://doi.org/10.5194/egusphere-2025-4172)
  1. Frezat H. et al. Gradient-free on-line learning of subgrid-scale dynamics with neural emulators.
 Submitted to the *Journal of Advances in Modeling Earth Systems*, preprint on arXiv:[2310.19385](https://arxiv.org/abs/2310.19385)